-Another special attraction is Fort Amsterdam, a beautiful building where the Antillean government is located.
+Another unique attraction is Fort Amsterdam, a beautiful building where the Antillean government is located.
 It used to be the headquarters of the West India Company.

 You'll find a lot of nice restaurants and terraces on the trade quay, next to the ‘Pontjesbrug', with local food and live music.

 Willemstad is definitely worth a visit on Thursday night.
-The centre has a lot of live bands, dj’s and cozy streets that will amuse you.
+The center has a lot of live bands, DJ's and cozy streets that will amuse you.
 It's called: ‘Punda Vibes'.

-Don't forget to visit the ‘art street', with various local products, located between Hanchi Snoa and Breedestraat.
+Don't forget to visit the ‘art street', with various local products, located between the streets: Hanchi Snoa and Breedestraat.